acenet-arc/cloud_from_a_to_z/_episodes/07-day1-create-a-web-server.md

 > ## LET'S FIX THIS: Unable to resolve hostname
 >
-> Every time we use the sudo command, we're likely to receive the following warning message:
+> Going forward, every time we use the sudo command, we're likely to receive the following warning message:
 >
 > ~~~
 > sudo: unable to resolve host <YOUR-VM_HOSTNAME>